Improving the environment and quality of life.

 We create social value by regenerating the UK's towns and cities, developing and maintaining housing, improving transport and infrastructure, and building and fitting out schools, universities and offices that are healthy and inspiring to work in.

-We provide training and work opportunities for people who live in the communities where we work, and engage with local schools and colleges to attract people from all backgrounds into a career in construction.
+We also provide training and work opportunities for people who live in the communities where we work, and engage with local schools and colleges to attract people from all backgrounds into a career in construction.

 Sustainable development goals

 We support the UN Sustainable Development Goals to ‘end poverty, protect the planet and ensure prosperity for all’.
-We consider these six goals to be those where we can have the biggest impact in line with our Total Commitments.
+We consider these six goals to be those where we can make the biggest impact in line with our Total Commitments.